Doug Barrowman: The Knox Group

 In 2008, Barrowman moved to the Isle of Man and founded The Knox Group of Companies which owned several businesses, including Aston Ventures.
 Barrowman was also a director of Aston Management Ltd (AML), which provided tax advice and offshore loan schemes to freelance workers including social workers, locum doctors, nurses and engineers.
 AML's services came under scrutiny after the UK government announced in 2017 that it would be claiming back tax from 50,000 scheme users through the Loan Charge measure, leading to criticism in the House of Commons.
 AML ceased trading in 2010 before the tax rules changed.

 In October 2020, a BBC report highlighted how thousands of AML customers were left facing a retrospective Loan Charge by HMRC.
 In January 2024, the Daily Mail published an article that claimed Barrowman made £300 million from dubious tax-avoidance schemes that ruined thousands and led to two suicides.
 Barrowman subsequently complained to the Independent Press Standards Organisation that this Daily Mail article breached Clause 1 (Accuracy) of the Editors’ Code of Practice but the complaint was not upheld.

 In 2011 Barrowman co-founded the KHG Private Equity Fund.

 VE Interactive

 VE Interactive collapsed into insolvency in 2018.
 Barrowman and other directors bought the insolvent company for £2m but the directors were removed by a court following accusations they botched the sale.
-The High Court case shone a light on controversial “pre-pack” administrations that allow companies to go bust, shed their debts and immediately be sold.
+The High Court of Justice case shone a light on controversial “pre-pack” administrations that allow companies to go bust, shed their debts and immediately be sold.

+Pitch@Palace

+In 2021, Knox House Trustees (UK) became the legal owner for Andrew Mountbatten-Windsor's company Pitch@Palace Global Limited.
+Barrowman's lawyer told the BBC in 2025 that he "at no time... had any business or personal involvement with the duke".
+Arthur Lancaster, an accountant and tax adviser with ties to both Mountbatten-Windsor and Knox Group, was appointed as director of Pitch@Palace Global in December 2020.
+He has served as director at several companies connected to Knox Group, including companies involved in the AML tax avoidance case, Knox House Trustees (UK), and PPE Medpro.
+As its sole director, Lancaster filed for dissolution of the company in November 2025.